Meet the Wild Camels

 - Very well connected in the Marsa Alam region

 During my first stay at Mohammed and Basem’s beach camp, I decided to take a day trip to one of Egypt’s three national parks.
-A visit to the ‘Valley of the Camels’ is particularly worthwhile because of its beaches and lagoons.
-Qulan in particular gives visitors a real ‘Caribbean feeling’.
-And all this with the knowledge that a ‘desert ship’ could come towards you and cross your path at any time.
+A visit to the ‘Valley of the Camels’ is particularly worthwhile for its beaches and lagoons.

-The Wadi el Gemal National Park covers an area of 6200 km2.
-To explore it more intensively, I recommend a trip lasting several days in a 4-wheel drive vehicle.
-For anyone who wants to be close to nature, camping with the Bedouins will be a very special experience.
-Especially when you can watch wild camels at their watering holes.
+Wadi El Gemal National Park covers an area of 6,200 km².
+To explore it in greater depth, I recommend a multi-day tour in a 4×4.
+For anyone who wants to get up close to nature, camping with the Bedouins is a truly special experience.
+Especially when you can observe wild camels at their watering holes.

-Mohmed’s family will definitely support you in planning this tours.
-Let me know if you would like me to make contact.
+Mohmed’s family will gladly support you in planning these tours.
+Let me know if you’d like me to connect you.